-- Hormones Blockers can occupy the receptor site in the cell and block the natural hormone.
+- Hormone blockers can occupy the receptor site in the cell and block the natural hormone.
 An example of this is fungicides.
 Vinclozolin blocks testosterone and has a feminising effect on males.
 This fungicide is frequently used to kill fungus on fruit & vegetables.

-- Hormones Triggers include chemicals that attach to receptors and trigger an abnormal response or action in the cell.
+- Hormone triggers include chemicals that attach to receptors and trigger an abnormal response or action in the cell.
 An example of this would be dioxins, which alter metabolism.

 - A depressed immune response, where the body is unable to fight off viruses, which increases the risk of tumours.
 Natural killer cells below normal and T cell activity is limited.
 An example of this is PCB's and DDT.